segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/react-native/implementation.md

 The reported errors can be of any of the [`ErrorType`](packages/core/src/errors.ts#L4) enum values.

-### Reporting errors from plugins
+### Report errors from plugins

-Plugins can also report errors to the handler by using the [`.reportInternalError`](packages/core/src/analytics.ts#L741) function of the analytics client, we recommend using the `ErrorType.PluginError` for consistency, and attaching the `innerError` with the actual exception that was hit:
+Plugins can also report errors to the handler by using the [`.reportInternalError`](packages/core/src/analytics.ts#L741) function of the analytics client, Segment recommends that you use the `ErrorType.PluginError` for consistency, and attaching the `innerError` with the actual exception that was hit:

 ```ts
   try {